jrsmth/angular/content/redux.md

 J3 - see Josh Morony's example for using side effects and making backend calls (ESSENTIAL for J3).
 Make J3 NGRX a combination of Josh M's and Dreevo's.
 Rewatch Josh M's vid again to understand his code (essential).

 Potential future upskill - rewrite tyche and delaunay triangulation better.

+Buy the lake art on Tuesday from the BTC.